rmFlynn/cpp_database_example/Readme.md

    Bugs -- I have observed the following bugs, but I don't have time to fix them.

    You can delete any node in the database except the root node.

    If you load all databases at the same time you will end up with six trees total.
-Usually this is fine on the server, but during nights of heavy traffic like this it seems to slow the tree down a lot.
+Usually this is fine, but on low recourse systems this can slow the tree down a lot.

 *******************************************************
 *  How to build and run the program
 *******************************************************

-1. Uncompress the homework.
-The homework file is compressed.
-   To uncompress it use the following commands

-       % unzip [flynnFinal]

-   Now you should see a directory named homework with the files:
-      actor-actress.csv
-      Actr.cpp
-      Actr.h
-      BSTDriver.cpp
-      BSTree.h
-      BSTree.hpp
-      CSVTool.cpp
-      CSVTool.h
-      file.txt
-      main.cpp
-      makefile
-      Menu.cpp
-      Menu.h
-      Node.h
-      nominations.csv
-      Noms.cpp
-      Noms.h
-      OscarsDB.cpp
-      OscarsDB.h
-      OscarsPtr.h
-      Pict.cpp
-      Pict.h
-      pictures.csv
-      Readme.txt
-      uiTools.cpp
-      uiTools.h

-2. Build the program.
+#### Build the program.

     Change to the directory that contains the file by:
-    % cd flynnFinal
+    % cd cpp_database_example

     Compile the program by:
     % make

-3. Run the program by:
+#### Run the program by:
     % ./final

-4. Delete the obj files, executables, and core dump by
+#### Delete the obj files, executables, and core dump by
     %./make clean

-5. Have a nice day.
+#### Have a nice day.